dtsfarinha/GasStationInterface/README.md

 # GasStationInterface
-An interface for a gas station I did on my fist year of uni
+An interface for a gas station I did on my first year of uni